hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Sliced `MemoryCopy` connections outside this admitted zero-copy path remain fail-closed instead of being treated as full-volume copies.

-The updated generic firmware builds with 30,504 bytes of `.text`, below the 32 KiB ITCM gate, and the cross-repository ABI plus host runtime checks pass.
+The current generic firmware builds with 30,656 bytes of `.text`, below the 32 KiB ITCM gate, and the cross-repository ABI plus host runtime checks pass.
 The focused slice suite covers low-half aliasing, one high-half local strided copy with exact source-lane and destination references, and rejection of